Krista G. LaFave

 I have volunteered my entire life, and one of my earliest memories is caroling at nursing homes in elementary school.
 In Wauwatosa, I joined the Sheraton Lawns Neighborhood Association Board in 2014, and was the President 2018-2020.
 As a recent transplant to Tosa East Towne, I am a member of the association.
 Mayor Kathy Ehley appointed me to the Board of Zoning Appeals in 2018 and Mayor Dennis McBride re-appointed me in 2021.
 In that role, I ensured that variance requests to ordinances were properly heard and determined based on the strict standards provided by case law and statute.
 I am proud to have served as a poll worker since the fall of 2020.
 I previously served on the board for the HOPE Network for Single Mothers for many years.

 I believe volunteering is one of the most important things a lawyer can do, as it is a way to ensure fairness and equity in our judicial system.
 Since 2017, I have volunteered to provide legal service and representation with the Eviction Defense Project.
 I was elected to the State Bar of Wisconsin's Board of Governors and served as the Chair of the Strategic Planning Committee.
 I am currently a member of the Nominating Committee.
 I served as a Wisconsin state representative to the American Bar Association's House of Delegates and represented Wisconsin at our bi-annual meetings.
-I have served on the Association for Women Lawyers' board of directors for many years, and currently serve as the Past Preside.
+I have served on the Association for Women Lawyers' board of directors for many years, and currently serve as the Past President.
 I chaired AWL's Litigation Discussion Group from 2014-2019.